gluster/gluster-subvol/gluster-subvol-operator/README.md

 ## Create a Secret to hold the CA TLS keys

-The same CA key & pem used to generate keys for the Gluster servers need to be inserted into a Kubernetes Secret so that client keys can be generated.
+The same CA key & pem used to generate keys for the Gluster servers needs to be inserted into a Kubernetes Secret so that client keys can be generated.

 Assuming the CA keys are `gluster_ca.key` and `gluster_ca.pem`, the secret can